BioPhoton/ngRe/README.md

 ```

 **Reactive approach:**
-As above mentioned in section Input Decorator we **us a `ReplaySubject` to avoid timing issues** related to life cycle hooks.
+As above mentioned in section Input Decorator we **replay the latest value to avoid timing issues** related to life cycle hooks.
-Therefor `changes$` which is

 ```typescript
 @Component({